needle-mirror/com.unity.visualscripting/Documentation~/vs-variables.md

 </tr>
 <tr>
 <td><strong>App or Application Variables</strong></td>
 <td>Application variables belong to your entire application.
-You could access an Application variable across multiple scenes while your application is running, and the Application variable would hold your changes. <br/>Any values held in an Application variable reset to their default values once your application quits.</td>
+You can access an Application variable across multiple scenes while your application runs, and the Application variable would hold your changes. <br/>Any values held in an Application variable reset to their default values after your application quits.</td>
 </tr>
 <tr>
 <td><strong>Saved Variables</strong></td>
 <td>Saved variables are like Application variables, but they persist even after your application quits.
 You can use a Saved variable as a simple but powerful save system.
 Unity stores Saved variables in its <code>PlayerPrefs</code>, and they don't refer to Unity objects, like GameObjects and components.
-For more information on <code>PlayerPrefs</code>, see <a href="https://docs.unity3d.com/ScriptReference/PlayerPrefs.html">the Unity Scripting API section on PlayerPrefs</a>.</td>
+For more information on <code>PlayerPrefs</code>, see <a href="https://docs.unity3d.com/ScriptReference/PlayerPrefs.html">PlayerPrefs</a> in the Unity User Manual Scripting Reference.</td>
 </tr>
 </tbody>
 </table>

 > [!NOTE]
-> You can still access the Blackboard and create new variables with a State Graph open in the Graph window, but you can't add variables to a State Graph.
+> You can still access the Blackboard and create new variables with a State Graph open in the Graph window, but you can't add a variable node and use it inside a State Graph.

 For Saved variables, there are two additional tabs on the Blackboard: **Initial** and **Saved**: